 Database Optimization process took some time depending upon the size of the database.

-When optimization completed it shows the statistics of the optimization as shown in image below.
+When optimization completed it shows the statistics of the optimization as shown in the image below.

 WordPress Database Optimization is important to keep your WordPress site healthy and snappy fast.
-Cleaning up WordPress database also helpful when you are migrating your WordPress as it reduce size of database by removing unwanted data.
+Cleaning up WordPress database also helpful when you are migrating your WordPress as it reduces the size of database by removing unwanted data.

 I hope this guide helps you to optimize WordPress database using WP-Optimize plugin.
 Which other plugin or method you use to optimize WordPress database, feel free to share with our readers.
-Or if you have a doubt about this subject, post it via comment below.
+Or if you have a query about this subject, post that via comment section below.
 I will be happy to help.